-- ◆ The switch supports up to six ERPS rings each ring must have one Control VLAN, and at most 255 Data VLANs. - Ring ports can not be a member of a trunk, nor an LACP-enabled port. - Dynamic VLANs are not supported as protected data ports. - Exclusive use of STP or ERPS on any port.
+- ◆ Ring ports cannot be a member of a trunk, nor an LACP-enabled port. - Dynamic VLANs are not supported as protected data ports. - Exclusive use of STP or ERPS on any port.

-- The switch takes about 350 ms to detect link-up on 1000Base-T copper ports, so the convergence time on this port type is more than 50 ms. - One VLAN must be added to an ERPS domain as the CVLAN.
+One VLAN must be added to an ERPS instance as the CVLAN.
 This can be designated as any VLAN, other than the management VLAN.
 The CVLAN should only contain ring ports, and must not be configured with an IP address.